 But those who really do customize their blogs can do so, since the code is theirs to hack.

 Some see WordPress as evil.
 I don’t understand this sentiment, but it’s out there.
-I’ve used WordPress in both self-hosted and WordPress.com-hosted configurations, and I didn’t find it evil/bad/limiting at all.
+I’ve used WordPress in both self-hosted and WordPress.com-hosted configurations, and it’s not at all evil.
 It’s supplied under a GPL, so you can hack the code if you want.

 Movable Type is also open-source.
 A Google search produces lists of open-source blogging applications, so if you want to host a blog but not be locked into an “evil empire,” there are easier ways to do it than writing your own.

-If Rails has it, Django should have it.
+If Rails has it, Django should too.
 This reasoning is attractive in technology turf wars.
 It also begs the question of why Rails has blogging applications, since the next section is also true for them.

 But-but-but.